Students are vital to research here

 There are many resources available for funding undergraduate research and creative activities.
 This is a list of those with broad applicability, but more resources are available within specific disciplines.

-If you already have a mentor, consider submitting a proposal to the 10-week track of the SDSU Undergraduate Research Program, open to SDSU students/faculty.
-You can earn a salary while you work on your project!
+Consider submitting a proposal to the SDSU Undergraduate Research Program, open to SDSU students/faculty.
+Undergraduates can earn a salary while they work on a project over the summer and during the academic year.

 Presenting Your Work